 6. End With a Mutually Beneficial CTA

-Always aim at building a relationship more than directly pitching your offer.
+Always end your email with an aim at building a relationship more than directly pitching your offer.
 Relationships are a two-way street and built on mutual trust and benefits.
 You should apply the same to your call-to-action as well.

 Ending with a mutually beneficial CTA can be an excellent way to reiterate your offer and state how the person benefits from this relationship.
 For example, here are some excellent email CTA examples that clearly state the value proposition: